Brazil surpasses Spain and Italy and is the fourth country most affected by COVID-19

 BOLSONARO INSISTS TO CRITICIZE DISTANCE

-Despite the worsening of the situation, the Brazilian President, Jair Bolsonaro, criticized again on Saturday the social distancing measures adopted by regional governments to combat the COVID-19, which caused the resignation of its second minister of Health in less than a month.
+Despite the worsening of the situation, the Brazilian president, Jair Bolsonaro, criticized again this Saturday the social distancing measures adopted by regional governments to combat COVID-19, which caused the resignation of his second minister of Health in less than a month.

-“Unemployment, hunger and misery will be the future of those who support the tyranny of social isolation,” the far-right leader, one of the most skeptical rulers about the severity of the pandemic, said in a message on Twitter. the COVID-19 like a “flu”.
+“Unemployment, hunger and misery will be the future of those who support the tyranny of social isolation,” the far-right leader, one of the most skeptical rulers about the severity of the pandemic, said in a message on Twitter.
+COVID-19 as a “flu”.

 The Army reserve colonel maintains a hard and tense pulse with the governors of most Brazilian states, who have imposed measures of social distancing, such as quarantines, closing of schools and shops, and restrictions on transport and mobility, to stop the growing expansion of the pandemic in the largest Latin American country.

-For Bolsonaro, more concerned with the paralysis of the country, the already predicted historical recession and the millions of jobs destroyed by the health crisis, the COVID-19 “it will infect 70% of the population sooner or later” and “it will kill many people” regardless of the distancing measures adopted.
+For Bolsonaro, more concerned with the paralysis of the country, the already predicted historical recession and the millions of jobs destroyed by the health crisis, COVID-19 “will infect 70% of the population sooner or later” and “it will kill many people “regardless of the distancing measures adopted.

-READ MORE: Trump plans to resume part of the US funding to the WHO

 This position prompted on Friday the resignation of Health Minister Nelson Teich, the second head of the portfolio to fall in less than a month.

-His predecessor, Luiz Henrique Mandetta, a staunch defender of social distancing measures, was also dismissed in April for his differences with Bolsonaro Regarding the necessary measures to slow the progress of the COVID-19.
+His predecessor, Luiz Henrique Mandetta, a staunch defender of social distancing measures, was also dismissed in April due to his disagreements with Bolsonaro regarding the measures necessary to stop the advance of COVID-19.

 In Teich’s place, General Eduardo Pazuello, a military man with no experience in the area and who had been deputy minister since last month, took over as acting Minister of Health.